NicorDesigns/javawebdevcourse/docs/jee8expressionlanguage.md

 				- Is accessible through the HttpSession Object

 Page Scope		- Is available in the JSP (page) only and its request
-				- Is accessible through the pageContext Object
+				- Is accessible through the PageContext and  JSPObject

 Application Scope - Is globally available in the web application
 				  - Is accessible through the ServletContext Object

-###### EL Implicit Scope
+##### EL Implicit Scope

 Can resolve an attribute in all of the above scopes.

-An EL variable is resolved as follows: First check if it is an Implicit Variable, then check if it is a Page Scope variable, then check if it is a request scoped variable, then session and finally application.
+An EL variable is resolved as follows:
+First check if it is an Implicit Variable, then check if it is a Page Scope variable, then check if it is a request scoped variable, then session and finally application.
+This is done through the related Context Object and its getAttribute method

 We see this in our User Profile code example in how the User Attributes are displayed using EL variables

+We first look at the User Class , the Profile Servlet and the profile.jsp code in our example project and we run it.

+We change the scopes in the Profile Servlet

+			//1. request.setAttribute("user", user);
+        	//2. request.getSession().setAttribute("user", user);
+        	//3. this.getServletContext().setAttribute("user", user);